+Need some inspiration for the kids lunchbox this school year?
 This “fondue” recipe is a great way to add some fun to lunchtime.
-Kids will love to get hands-on and dip fruits and veggies.
-The sunflower seed yogurt dip is a great nut-free lunch option!
+Kids will love to get hands-on and dip their fruits and veggies.
+This Fun Bento Fun-Due is perfect for the kids (or even adults) who like to dip and snack versus a heavy meal.

 Nutrition Tip: Sunflower seed butter is a delicious peanut or nut butter alternative and has twice the amount of fiber than traditional peanut butter spreads.